tomskim/My-personal-webpage/README.md

 # My personal webpage
- Languages used: html and css (plan to add contents by learning php and javascript)
+ Languages used: html, css and php (plan to add contents by learning javascript)

  The address is tomskim.com.